 FLVS Global School – Direct to Consumer

 In order to receive a partial refund, a parent or guardian must send written request of withdrawal to FLVS Global School at email@example.com within the grace period.
-The grace period is defined as 14 days active or 15% complete, whichever occurs first.
+The grace period is defined as 14 days active or less than 15% complete, whichever occurs first.
 Upon receipt of notification, FLVS will process a refund less a $75 administrative fee for any active segment(s).
 If the student is not active in a segment at the time of withdrawal, FLVS will process a full refund for that segment.

 Refunds will be processed within ten business days of receipt.
 The refund will be applied to the original form of payment.
 It can take several days for the refunded amount to appear in your account.